hrushikeshnayak/machine-learning-projects/README.md

 ## Usage

 Feel free to explore the various projects and code samples in this repository.
-Each project is contained in its respective directory with detailed documentation and instructions on how to use and reproduce the results.
+Each project is contained in its respective directory.

 ## Contributing